-In the pipeline, the mesh is first reconditioned to remove odd degree vertices by the introduction of double edges $^{[20]}$, meaning that in the final design, some edges may be converted into two parallel double helices.
-This is necessary since it is not possible to find an Eulerian-circuit scaffold routing through a mesh with odd degree vertices $^{[21]}$.
-Next, a routing algorithm finds an A-trail $^{[22]}$ route through the mesh, visiting all edges once (except for the double edges) and transiting at the vertices by only exiting on an edge that is a cyclical neighbor to the entering edge (i.e. never crossing across the vertex).
-A-trail routing ensures the non-crossing of the scaffold routing at the vertices and the unknottedness of the scaffold path in the design $^{[19]}$.
+In the pipeline, the mesh is first reconditioned to remove odd degree vertices (those with an odd number of incident edges) by the introduction of double edges, [20] meaning that in the final design, some edges may be converted into two parallel double helices.
+This is necessary since it is not possible to find an Eulerian circuit scaffold routing through a mesh with odd degree vertices.^[21] Next, a routing algorithm finds an A-trail^[22] route through the mesh, visiting all edges once (except for the double edges) and transiting at the vertices by only exiting on an edge that is a cyclical neighbor to the entering edge (i.e. never crossing across the vertex).
+A-trail routing ensures that the scaffold routing does not cross at the vertices and that the designed scaffold path is not knotted.
+[19]

 After a scaffold route has been found through the mesh, a first approximation of the DNA design is created as a set of rigid cylinders representing the DNA helices connected by springs.
-This model is simulated in a physical simulation engine^[19] and the strain of all springs is calculated.
-Then, the lengths of the edges are iteratively modified to minimize the strain of the springs.
-When this has finished, the structure is imported to vHelix, our custom plug-in for Autodesk Maya for staple design and export.
+This model is simulated in a physical simulation